On propagation of regularities and evolution of radius of analyticity in the solution of the fifth order KdV-BBM model: Introduction

 We note that, this conservation law holds in the periodic case as well.

 The energy conservation \eqref{energy} was used in \cite{BCPS1} to prove the global well-posedness for data in $H^s(\R)$, $s\geq 2$.
 While, for data with regularity $ \frac32\leq s< 2$, {\em splitting to high-low frequency parts} technique was used by the authors in \cite{BCPS1} to get the global well-posedness result.
 This global well-posedness result was further improved in \cite{CP} for initial data with Sobolev regularity $s\geq 1$.
 Furthermore, the authors in \cite{CP} showed that the well-posedness result is sharp by proving that the mapping data-solution fails to be continuous at the origin whenever $s<1$.
-For similar results in the periodic case we refer to \cite{CPP-1}
+For similar results in the periodic case we refer to \cite{CPP-1} and for the problem posed on the half line we refer to \cite{hongqiu}.

+As mentioned earlier, the first main interest of this work is to study the propagation of regularities in the solution of the IVP \eqref{5kdvbbm}.
+For motivation to this part of the work we mention the recent works \cite{LPS-A1} where the authors deal with a class of nonlinear dispersive equations that include the generalised KdV (gKdV), generalised Benjamin-Ono (gBO), Kadomtsev-Petviashvili (KP) and Benjamin-Bona-Mahony (BBM) equations among others.
+For other related works in this direction we refer to \cite{ILP-15}, \cite{ILP-A1}, \cite{ILP-A2} and references therein.

+The main result regarding the propagation of regularities in the solution of the IVP \eqref{5kdvbbm} is stated as follows.